Figuring out how to help a friend after surgery can be a bit of a challenge, but there are some real answers that they will benefit from!

 Remind Them to Rest

-Rest is a key factor towards a speedy recovery, but a lot of people fight it.
+Rest is a key factor in a speedy recovery, but a lot of people fight it.
 Make sure that your loved one is getting plenty of rest and isn’t doing more than they absolutely have to (or is prescribed by their doctor).
 This is especially important right after surgery.

 To assist in encouraging some downtime after recent surgery, offer to get them a water bottle or a snack and put on a movie or a show that you can watch together.
 Encourage any activity that doesn’t require much movement and if they doze off, all the better.